antonvw/wex/README.md

-wxExtension contains a wxWidgets extension library, adding xml lexer configuration and usefull classes to wxWidgets, and some applications that show how to use it.
+wxExtension contains a wxWidgets extension library, adding xml lexer configuration and useful classes to wxWidgets, and some applications that show how to use it.

 The <a href="http://antonvw.github.com/syncped/">syncped</a> application is